 about our funding programs

-Approximately 60% of the Community Services budget goes towards funding programs that deliver services for children, families and communities in NSW.
+Around 60 per cent of Community Services budget goes towards funding programs, provided mainly by non-government organisations, that deliver contracted services for children, families and communities in New South Wales.

-At at 1st May 2014 Community Services funded over 775 service providers to deliver approximately 1800 services.
+In August 2011, Community Services funded over 800 service providers to deliver well over 1,700 services.

 Aboriginal Child Youth and Family Strategy

-The Aboriginal Child, Youth and Family Strategy (ACYFS) is a population based prevention and early intervention strategy for Aboriginal children aged 0-5 years and their families.
+The Aboriginal Child, Youth and Family Strategy is a whole-of-government prevention and early intervention program that supports children aged up to five years, and their families and communities.